-173 Revised Guidelines paragraphs 6.1.1- 6.1.3, 6.2, 6.3.
+32 Revised Guidelines paragraphs 6.1.1- 6.1.3, 6.2, 6.3.

-- listing the existing and proposed APMs and describing how they would protect the area and waters around it from threats posed by international maritime activities; - (2) if the APM is new, the applicant must attach a copy of the proposal to the appropriate committee requesting the measure be made or, if it is not available under existing IMO instruments, what the legal basis of the measure is; - (3) the application must identify the legal basis of the measure either under an existing IMO instrument, would be available if an IMO instrument is amended or a new IMO instrument is adopted; any measure not otherwise covered by existing or proposed measures that is proposed for adoption in the territorial sea or pursuant to Article 211(6) of LOSC; - (4) the measures proposed should be specifically tailored for the area to prevent, reduce or eliminate the identified vulnerability of the area from international shipping activities and can include ship's routeing measures, reporting requirements, discharge restrictions, operational criteria and prohibited activities; - (5) the category or categories of ships proposed to be affected by the APMs should be clearly specified; - (6) the possible impact on the safety and efficiency of navigation including information on the consistency with the legal instrument under which the APM is proposed, the implications for vessel safety and the impact on vessel operations, such as existing traffic patterns or usage of the proposed area.174
+- (2) if the APM is new, the applicant must attach a copy of the proposal to the appropriate committee requesting the measure be made or, if it is not available under existing IMO instruments, what the legal basis of the measure is; - (3) the application must identify the legal basis of the measure either under an existing IMO instrument, would be available if an IMO instrument is amended or a new IMO instrument is adopted; any measure not otherwise covered by existing or proposed measures that is proposed for adoption in the territorial sea or pursuant to Article 211(6) of LOSC; - (4) the measures proposed should be specifically tailored for the area to prevent, reduce or eliminate the identified vulnerability of the area from international shipping activities and can include ship's routeing measures, reporting requirements, discharge restrictions, operational criteria and prohibited activities; - (5) the category or categories of ships proposed to be affected by the APMs should be clearly specified; - (6) the possible impact on the safety and efficiency of navigation including information on the consistency with the legal instrument under which the APM is proposed, the implications for vessel safety and the impact on vessel operations, such as existing traffic patterns or usage of the proposed area.33

 In addition to the above requirements, the application must contain details of the steps the member State proposes to take to protect the area including details of all domestic law that can be used to enforce the APM.
-Finally in relation to a new APM, the member State must separately apply to the appropriate committee of the IMO for approval of that new measure.175
+Finally in relation to a new APM, the member State must separately apply to the appropriate committee of the IMO for approval of that new measure.34